VikramVijayaraj/finder-search-engine/Readme.md

 ## Deployment

 This application is hosted live on [Render](https://render.com/) and can access this application on [Finder](https://finder-search-engine.onrender.com/).
+The MySQL database is hosted on [Clever Cloud](https://console.clever-cloud.com/users/me/addons/addon_9abbc9e6-88c3-42f2-9c78-1224a71c6bfe).

 ## Contributing